A history of Standen

 ‘A house should be clothed by its garden’ William Morris

-The house and garden were intended to be seen as a whole, and were designed to compliment each other.
+The house and garden were intended to be seen as a whole, and were designed to complement each other.
 This followed William Morris’ theory that gardens were a continuation of a house, and should be used as such.
 Margaret Beale was fascinated by plants, and had a strong influence over how the gardens were laid out.

 Finished at last